 |Select one from the following:||3|

 |Colloquium in Computational Social Science|

 The electives allow students to acquire a substantive specialization as well as additional training in social and computational science.
 Because of the broad spectrum of social science phenomena, methodologies, and student backgrounds, there is a large pool of potential courses.
-Electives may include any Mason master's-level course in computational social science, social science, computer science, statistics, or other quantitative methods such as data visualization, information technology, and geographic information science.
+Electives may include any Mason master's-level course in computational social science, social science, computer science, computational science and informatics, statistics, or other quantitative methods such as data visualization, information technology, and geographic information science.
 Electives should be selected in conjunction with and approval of the student's advisor and the Director of CSS Graduate Studies.
 If the student does not have prior coursework in multivariate statistical analysis, the electives should include at least one such course relevant for the student's chosen specialization.